Friday, April 2, 2010

 In definition only my amputation was elective.
 For me, I thought it necessary to restore my life as I wanted to live it: my free choice, not an elected official or bureaucrat or medical screener deciding for me.
 I now live without the constant strum of pain, the limping, the not wanting to do anything requiring much walking, and the cost of medications.
 Also my body's organs are not dealing with various drugs designed to make me comfortably numb.

 As I've written in earlier posts, amputation was not something I wanted to do, but given the choices, I knew I had to do it in order to get my life back.
-It was hard bargaining, and nothing I wish for anyone, but I had a choice, whereas someone in an accident may wake up missing a limb that they had only minutes or hours before.
+It was hard bargaining and nothing I wish for anyone, but I had a choice, whereas someone in an accident may wake up missing a limb that they had only minutes or hours before.
 The mental trauma may be worse than the physical.

 I have talked to several people looking into elective amputation.
 After they have researched the subject and talked to others like me, they know what they want: it is an end to their pain and suffering and to get their lives back.
 They don't want to shuffle around, be forced to sleep on the couch with the TV on until they pass out from exhaustion, or dread walking the dog around the block.